chazykeyz/lokole-privacy-policy/README.md

 # Privacy Policy for Lokole App

-_Last Updated: June 2025_
+**Last Updated:** June 2025

 Lokole App respects your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application Lokole App, available on the Apple App Store and Google Play Store.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application **Lokole App**, available on the Google Play Store.

 Please read this policy carefully.

 ---

 ## 1. Information We Collect

 ### a.
 Personal Information
 - **Phone Number** – Required for OTP (One-Time Password) login.

 ### b.
 Payment & Subscription Information
-- Lokole App offers **auto-renewable subscription plans** for accessing premium content.
+- Lokole App offers premium content through subscriptions paid via **Selcom Payment Services**.
-- All payment processing is handled securely via **Apple In-App Purchase (IAP)**.
+- Payments are made directly through your mobile network account using Selcom.
+- **Subscriptions are not auto-renewable**.
+Once your period expires, you’ll need to pay again through Selcom to maintain access.
-- We **do not collect or store your credit card, Apple ID, or any billing credentials**.
+- **We do not collect or store any payment details.** All transactions are securely processed by Selcom Payment Services.

 ---

 ## 2. How We Use Your Information

-We use your information to:
 - Authenticate and verify your identity via OTP
 - Grant access to subscription-based gossip and premium content
 - Improve app performance and user experience